asascience-open/ooi-ui-docs/Use-Cases/1.2-Science-UI/OOI_UI_Use_Case_022-Science_UI-Search_And_Download_For_OOI_Documents_And_Reports.md

 1. The user navigates to the OOI 'Resources' tab of the OOI homepage website (oceanobservatories.org);
 2. The user clicks on the Pioneer Array documentation link;
 3. The user clicks on the deployment date on the Pioneer documentation page;
-4. The user scans the listed documents for April 2014, locates and downloads the cruise plan and cruise report;
+4. The user searches for a specific time frame and and downloads files of interest (for example: the cruise plan and cruise report)

 ##Comments